-When the stock market came tumbling down in the Great Recession, many investors ran for the hills.
-Jim Wang, founder of Wallet Hacks, had a different idea.
-He saw an opportunity in the low stock prices and bought shares in several companies including Southwest Airlines.
-That single stock investment has returned 950 percent for Jim since his 2009 investment.
+When the stock market came tumbling down during the Great Recession, many investors ran for the hills.
+Jim Wang, the founder of Best Wallet Hacks, had a different idea.
+He saw an opportunity in the low stock prices and bought shares in several companies, including Southwest Airlines.
+That single stock investment returned 950% within 10 years of Wang's 2009 investment.

-Common wisdom in the stock market today tells most investors to avoid individual stocks in favor of low-fee funds, but there are plenty of examples of investors hitting the jackpot on a single stock investment, or a handful of good picks.
+Common wisdom in the stock market today tells most investors to avoid individual stocks in favor of low-fee funds.
+However, there are plenty of examples of investors hitting the jackpot on a single stock investment or a handful of good picks.

-While single stocks are riskier than a diverse portfolio, they also offer opportunities for a big payoff if your investment and timing are right.
-Here are some success stories — and the lessons you can learn from them.
+While single stocks are riskier than a diverse portfolio, they offer opportunities for a big payoff if your investment and timing are right.

-While the stock market has been a popular investment option for a very long time, the way people invest is changing over time.
-Over the last few years, single stock investments have gone out of favor when compared to low-cost index funds.
-But many investors still stick with a portfolio of individual stocks.
+While the stock market has been a popular investment option for a very long time, the way people invest is changing.
+Over the last few years, single-stock investments have gone out of favor when compared to low-cost index funds, but many investors still stick with portfolios of individual stocks.

 Expect Offsetting Losses

-Just because one investment was a breakout success does not mean every investment will perform well.
-Drawing on personal experience, I recently struck it rich with a small investment in Bitcoin.
-While not a single stock, Bitcoin investments have much of the same characteristics as investments in a single stock.
+Just because one investment was a breakout success does not mean that every investment will perform well.
+Consider the investors who struck it rich with a small investment in Bitcoin.
+While it's not a single stock, Bitcoin investments have many of the same characteristics as investments in a single stock.
 An investor who put $100 into Bitcoin in 2010, when a single bitcoin could be bought for 10 cents, could realize tens of millions in gains if they held on to that investment until 2021.

 What Are Your Chances?

-If you start buying single stocks, what are the odds you will have the same success as Jim, Julie, Jackie, and Joseph?
+If you start buying single stocks, what are the odds you will have the same success as Wang or Rains?
 The somewhat frustrating answer is that it depends.

 To get the best results, focus on a long-term investment strategy.
-If you focus your investments in companies with a strong financial foundation and a proven business model, it is bound to go up over time.
-There is always a risk things will turn south, but much more so with a short-term horizon than a long one.
+If you focus your investments in companies with a strong financial foundation and a proven business model, they are very likely to go up over time.
+There is always a risk that their values will decline, but much more so with a short time horizon than with a longer one.

-There are no guarantees in the stock market and single stock investments are riskier than investing in a diverse portfolio, but sometimes those single stocks work out great and offer an amazing return.
+There are no guarantees in the stock market, and single-stock investments are riskier than investing in a diverse portfolio.
+Still, sometimes, those single stocks work out great and offer amazing returns.
 When that happens, you've found the holy grail of the stock market.